stonecharioteer/blog/_posts/2020-07-20-micropython-watch.md

 ![Watch](/assets/images/posts/iot/esp8266-watch.png)

 A while ago I bought this amazing watch.
-Well, it isn't really a watch, more of a WiFi DeAuth device that has an ESP8266 underneath.
+Well, it isn't really a watch, more of a WiFi DeAuth devicstme that has an ESP8266 underneath.
 I am going to flash MicroPython on this thing and hook it to the K3S cluster through MQTT.

 Here's a preview video of this watch.
 I didn't test what it can do (yet), but I will do so on my spare Wi-Fi router.